This South African golf tour enables visitors to play the country's finest fairways but with more moderately priced accommodations.

 After breakfast, guests are transferred to Kruger Mpumalanga Airport in Nelspruit for a flight to Cape Town.
 Guests are met upon arrival at Cape Town International Airport from where the rest of the day is spent exploring one the world's most beautiful cities.
 Table Mountain, arguably the most famous natural landmark in Africa, is first on the agenda.
 One of the most impressive views on the continent can be enjoyed from the summit of Table Mountain, which is reached via an exhilarating cable car ride.
 We also visit the world famous Kirstenbosch Botanical Gardens, home to 4 000 of the 18 000 species of flora which are found in South Africa.
 These indigenous gardens create a most remarkable natural display.
 Enjoy the spoils of Kirstenbosch from atop the new Boomslang Canopy Walkway which, at certain points, elevates visitors 12 meters above the forest floor.
 Guests arrive at their overnight accommodation in the late afternoon.

-Tee off after breakfast on Erinvale Golf Course, an 18-hole championship course designed by Gary Player.
+Tee off is after breakfast on Erinvale Golf Course, an 18-hole championship course designed by Gary Player.
 Erinvale hosted the World Cup of Golf in 1996 and has gradually gained a reputation as one of the Cape’s finest courses.
 Superb views of the Hottentots-Holland Mountains make the setting of the course a scenic delight.
 The first nine are situated in a valley and feature quite a few hazards, but are relatively easy when compared to the second nine, stretched mostly over mountainous terrain that can be quite challenging.
 After some time for lunch and relaxation, we visit the adjacent Vergelegen Wine Estate, where some of South Africa’s finest wines may be sampled before returning to the hotel during the late afternoon.

 The Royal Cape Golf Club bears the distinction of hosting South Africa’s oldest golf course.
 A true championship course, it has played host to the South African Open no less than eleven times.
 It is essentially a parklands course with exceptional views of Table Mountain and Devil’s Peak.
 The well-maintained fairways are narrow and tree-lined.
 Several water features also contribute to the degree of difficulty and enjoyment of this course.
-We begin play on this marvelous course during mid-morning, after which the late afternoon is spent at leisure at your overnight accommodation.
+We begin to play on this marvelous course during mid-morning, after which the late afternoon is spent at leisure at your overnight accommodation.

 The tour traces the coast from Gordon's Bay, traversing the towns of Rooi Els and Betty’s Bay en route to Hermanus.
-Several stops are made at striking vantage points from where the southern right whale may potentially be spotted.
+Several stops are made at striking vantage points from where the Southern right whale may potentially be spotted.
 These whales frequent the waters of South Africa's coastline during the months between June and November.
 They travel approximately 2000km from the Southern Ocean to give birth in these waters.
 Spotting these graceful mammals regally splashing about is a most rewarding experience.
 Lunch is enjoyed in Hermanus with its sweeping views of Walker Bay, said to be the best place on the entire coast from which to enjoy land-based whale watching.
-After some time spent in Hermanus, the tour continues via Gansbaai and Bredasdorp to the quaint fishing village of Arniston.
+After some time spent in Hermanus, the tour continues via Gans Bay and Bredasdorp to the quaint fishing village of Arniston.
 The village takes its name from a tragic shipwreck which occurred in these treacherous waters in 1815.
 Guests enjoy an afternoon at leisure to explore this beautiful little town.

 We depart early for the scenically spectacular Garden Route.
 The tour makes its way north, passing the town of Mossel Bay where the Portuguese seafarer Bartholomew Diaz first set foot in 1488.
 It is regarded as the southern entry point to the Garden Route and is situated not far from the town of George, where we base ourselves at the King George Hotel.
-Before settling down in George, the tour visits the Diaz Museum complex, which houses a life-size replica of the Diaz Caravel, a Shell Museum and a 500-year-old post office tree.
+Before settling down in George, the tour visits the Diaz Museum complex, which houses a life-size replica of the Diaz Caravel, a Shell Museum, and a 500-year-old post office tree.